SCons/scons/README-SF.rst

 There are two types of tests in this package:

-1. Unit tests for individual SCons modules live underneath the src/engine/ subdirectory and are the same base name as the module with "Tests.py" appended--for example, the unit test for the Builder.py module is the BuilderTests.py script.
+1. Unit tests for individual SCons modules live underneath the SCons subdirectory and have the same base name as the module with "Tests.py" appended--for example, the unit test for the Builder.py module is the BuilderTests.py script.